Evaluating a string of code in Erlang at runtime

 4. % chosen by fair dice roll; guaranteed to be random

 Greater than and less than comparisons are allowed, but not equality… because.
 Some functions are allowed, some aren’t, and some are redirected.
-In the last example, an evil user tries exact their nefarious plan to take part of the system down.
-But is foiled. :p
+In the last example below, an evil user tries to enact their nefarious plan to take part of the system down, but is foiled. :p

 > c(parser).